 - Start Automatic Repair by restarting your computer a few times.

 - Select Troubleshoot > Reset this PC.
 You might need Windows 10 installation media to complete this procedure, and you can easily create one from any USB flash drive.

 - Select Remove everything > Only the drive where Windows is installed > Just remove my files.

 - Click the Reset button and follow the instructions.

 When the reset process is completed, you’ll have a freshly installed Windows 10 without any applications that can cause the BSoD error.

-Solution 7 – Check your hardware
+Solution 10 – Check your hardware

 In addition, if you installed any new hardware recently, be sure to remove it or replace it, since it might not be fully compatible with your PC.

-CONFIG_LIST_FAILED BSoD error can be problematic, but users reported that they managed to fix the error by updating their drivers or by changing the hard drive mode.
+CONFIG LIST FAILED BSoD error can be problematic, but users reported that they managed to fix the error by updating their drivers or by changing the hard drive mode.